Adraca/CQRS-Architecture-Examples/readme.md

 This repository contains multiple implementations of the same `API`.
 You can find more details about the `API` in the [The API](https://github.com/Adraca/CQRS-Architecture-Examples#blog-api) part below.

-All of this is based on various real-world `CQRS` applications and point of views.
+All of this is based on various real-world `CQRS` applications and point of views (and Greg Young's work).

 ## Branches

 Each branches of this repository shows a different and gradual approch to `CQRS`:

 The [Master branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/master) contains the most advanced version of the application and serves as a showcase for `CQRS` projects.

+Currently on Master:

+- Just an empty API, come back later

 The [Basic branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic) will contains a simple separation of `Commands` and `Queries`.